Serge2233/position-manager/README.md

 ## Application Video
 * (https://drive.google.com/file/d/1vI1ABGCdOB4T25j5RXvMh90F6fwE_ZgF/view?usp=sharing)
 ## Description
-* A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+* This project consisted on creating a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
 ## Installation Instructions
-* The user should clone the repository from GitHub.
-This application requires Node.js, Inquirer, console.table and mysql2.
+* The user should clone the repository to your computer.
+This application requires Node.js, Inquirer, console.table and mysql2 to be installed first.
+Sign into MySql and create database employee_DB.
 To start application run npm start.
 To view database from MySQL run mysql -u root -p.
 ## Usage Information
 * This application will allow users to view, add, and edit employees, roles, departments, and managers.
 ## Contributor Guidelines